 For many, even in the Catholic Church, monasticism remains a mystery, and there is no idea that monastic communities serve all over the U.S. and the world.
 Popular images of monks tend to range from Friar Tuck (friars are not monks) to the Shaolin of China (who are not Christian), or romanticized images of monks often call up heroic hermits battling evil through esoteric knowledge.
 But what is a monk?

-Becoming a monk is a continuing process of listening and responding to God's call to holiness; throughout a minimum 5-year series of choice, experiences, reflection, and again, choice.
+Becoming a monk is a continuing process of listening and responding to God's Call to Holiness; throughout a minimum 5-year series of choice, experiences, reflection, and again, choice.

-1. GOD is CALLING YOU to HOLINESS
+1. GOD IS CALLING YOU TO HOLINESS

-2. PRAY, STUDY, and TALK
+2. PRAY, STUDY, & TALK

-3. CONNECT, EXPERINCE, and REFLECT
+3. CONNECT, EXPERIENCE, & REFLECT

-4. GET a VOCATION GUIDE
+4. GET A VOCATION GUIDE

 A Vocation Guide is your first connection to the monastic community, he listens and offers advice.
 Similar to a spiritual director, a Vocation Guide should fit your spiritual needs, and if he does not, it's OK to find another.
 Accepting the guidance of a Vocation Guide is not a commitment beyond that – he is only there to help your vocation discernment process; you will not be pressured to become a monk or a priest.

 You will likely have to visit the Abbey at least three times.
 These visits will give you a fuller and fuller understanding of the monastic call, and through the spiritual education and disciple gained through your time in the monastery, you will better understand if this is God's call for you.
 You will meet many members of the monastic community, live the monastic life and spirituality, and the monks will come to know you and offer wisdom in your search.